rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/README.md

 Due to the address space limitations of the J1+ CPU the display layer memories cannot be memory mapped.
 Control of the display layers is done via memory mapped control registers. _Some_ j1eforth words are provided as helpers.

+The initial basic bitmap and terminal windows were extended to include as many capabilities as could fit into the design, which at present is limited by the amount of BRAM available on the ULX3S.
+The aim being to create a functional general computer running j1eforth, focussing on as many features as possible found in the popular home computers of the 1980s.

+For note I owned, and programmed (home computers):

+* Game consoles:
+    * Atari VCs 2600
+    * PlayStation 2
+    * PlayStation 3
+* Home computers
+    * Commodore Vic 20
+        * 6502 assembly language
+    * Commodore 64
+        * 6502 assembly language
+        * The motivation for providing sprite layers
+    * Atari ST original 512 and 512FM
+        * 68000 assembly language
+    * Commodore Amiga A500 and A1200
+        * 68000 / 68030 assembly language and C

+All of the non-CPU components are provided as co-processors, so that the J1+ CPU can continue executing Forth code whilst the co-processor continues with the assigned task.
+The terminal window for example operates as a basic display output alongside the UART, with no further intervention required by the j1eforth environment to output to the terminal, other than to output to the UART.

+The sample code provided in Big Example.md is used for driving feature development, features are added if they are required by the simple asteroids type game.

 ### Colour hex numbers

 Colour<br>Guide<br>__HEX__ | Colour